-Response: A log burning stove in its own right does not require planning consent, however, if the flu projects more than 1 metre above the roof of the extension the applicant would need to seek consent for the flu before it is installed.
+Response: A log burning stove in its own right does not require planning consent, however, if the flue projects more than 1 metre above the roof of the extension, the applicant would need to seek consent for the flue before it is installed.
 Additionally, the site is not within a smoke control area.

-- k) The submitted proposals fail to clearly indicate any datums, window opening sizes, or eaves or ridge heights to the existing or proposed elevations.
+k) The submitted proposals fail to clearly indicate any datums, window opening sizes, or eaves or ridge heights to the existing or proposed elevations.
 Response: Drawings submitted for planning applications should be either to scale or dimensioned; there is no requirement for both.
-As the agent's drawings are drawn to scale and there is an appropriate scale bar on each page to work out the dimension there is no requirement for the sizes of windows opens or heights of the eaves to be dimensioned as they can be worked out using the scale bar. - 5.2 These letters are available for inspection on the planning portal.
+As the agent's drawings are drawn to scale and there is an appropriate scale bar on each page to work out the dimension there is no requirement for the sizes of windows opens or heights of the eaves to be dimensioned as they can be worked out using the scale bar.